joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/002-Jenkins-Notes/021-Jenkins-Parameters.md

 - Can be defined in the Jenkinsfile and used in different stages
 - Common types include string, boolean, choice, and file parameters

-As an example, you can define the parameter `ENVIRONMENT`, allows you to specify the target deployment environment., and `RUN_TESTS`, which  controls whether tests are executed based on the user's input.
+As an example, you can define the parameter `ENVIRONMENT`, which allows you to specify the target deployment environment, and `RUN_TESTS`, which  controls whether tests are executed based on the user's input.

 ![](/img/docs/1027-jenkins-parameters-sample-diagrams.png)